This is the character sheet for the How to Train Your Dragon

 - No Sell: Its electrical field can block Toothless' plasma blasts, though it needs to recharge to keep it up.

-- Purple Is Powerful: One of two dragons that utilizes a Breath Weapon other than fire (the other being a Night Fury) and it's colored violet.
+- Purple Is Powerful: One of two dragons that utilizes an electrical/plasma Breath Weapon (the other being a Night Fury) and it's colored violet.

 - Shock and Awe: Its main power.